Becoming a Paramedic

 Program Entrance Prerequisites

-To enrol in a Primary Care Paramedic education program in Manitoba, applicants require:
+To enrol in a Primary Care Paramedic education program in Manitoba, applicants require at minimum:

 - Level C Health Care Provider CPR certification (current within one year);